Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/functions.rst

 :class:`FixedPoint` object and operate on it, instead of modifying the object itself.

+..  admonition:: Examples are just a click away
+    :class: example

+    Boxes like this link to example code.

 ..  function:: resize(fp, m, n, /, rounding=None, overflow=None, alert=None)

         :param FixedPoint fp: